 Data collection

 Data for each sampling unit was collected using visual interpretation and Open Foris Collect Earth Online (CEO) (Saah et al., 2019).
 CEO is a custom-built, free, open-source and user-friendly software that enables the visualization and interpretation of satellite imagery in a cloud-based environment.
 The analysis was conducted using Landsat and Sentinel images as main data sources.
 Best available Landsat 5 or Landsat 7 data were used for years 2000 and 2010, and best available Landsat 8 and Sentinel-2 for 2018.
 VHR images from Bing Maps, DigitalGlobe and MapBox were also available as additional data to support the analysis.
-In addition, CEO has the option to visualize each plot as a Keyhole Markup Language file on Google Earth.
+In addition, CEO has the option to overlay each plot as a Keyhole Markup Language file for use in on Google Earth desktop software.

 The following variables were collected for each sampling unit.